iamluirio/echo-chambers-news-aggregators/README.md

 | I am thinking in particular of the United States of America , where I was sent as Apostolic Nuncio by Pope Benedict XVI on October 19 , 2011 , the memorial feast of the First North American Martyrs | 0         |
 | The Bishops of the United States are called , and I with them , to follow the example of these first martyrs who brought the Gospel to the lands of America , to be credible witnesses of the immeasurable love of Christ , the Way , the Truth and the Life | 0         |

+The file is an example of csv containing, in the left column called ```embeddings```, examples of text containing, if the element is propaganda, in the column corresponding to the same row ```label``` the value 1.
+If the text is not propaganda material, then label will contain 0.